atrp87/Netflix/README.md

 ## Additional Features

-- The app should have a responsive media image carousel, including 1 - 10 Trending now numbers
+- Impliment testing ( Jest )
-- The user can search media by name or genre
+- The user can query search by name or genre
 - The user can edit account and avatar
 - The user can select and play movies
 - The user can make subscribe using a payment system